bettiolo/js-development-slides/oo-js.md

 7digital simplifies access to the world's music.

-We have licensing relationships with international music labels and publishers, bringing our catalogue to over 25 million tracks.
-More than 250 partners across the globe currently use 7digital's music rights and technology available via our API's.
+- Licensing relationships with international music labels and publishers
+- 25 million tracks
+- More than 250 partners across the globe, including:

 ![](screenshots/7d-partners.png)